LuisEnis/school-management-system/README.md

 The relationships between these entities allow the system to represent students, teachers, classes, subjects, and teaching assignments.

+Automatic Database Initialization

+The application contains a DatabaseInitializer that runs when the API starts.

+It:

+Applies any pending Entity Framework Core migrations automatically.
+Checks whether a Director already exists.
+Creates a default Director if no Director exists.

+This allows a new database to be initialized automatically when the application starts.

+The default Director information is configured through appsettings.json.

+The application therefore does not require manually running Update-Database every time a new database is started, as pending migrations are automatically applied by the application.
 ---
 ## 📁 Frontend Structure
 The Angular application is organized by features and shared core functionality:
 ```text
 src/app
 │